Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 - 4 alcohol wipes

-- 1 2x2 gauze pad
+- 1 gauze pad

-- Do not use Sterile Water for Injection, syringes or needles other than those provided by your pharmacy.
+- Do not use Sterile Water for Injection, USP, syringes or needles other than those provided by your pharmacy.
 Contact your pharmacy if you need replacement syringes or needles.

 - Do not reuse needles or syringes.

 - Check the expiration date on the carton of Arcalyst.
 Do not use the vial if the expiration date has passed.
-Contact your pharmacy for assistance.
+Contact your pharmacy if the expiration date has passed.

-- Open the wrapper that contains the 27-gauge needle by pulling apart the tabs and set it aside for later use.
+- Open the wrapper that contains 1 of the 18-gauge needles by pulling apart the tabs and set it aside for later use.
 Do not remove the needle cover.
 This needle will be used to mix the water with Arcalyst powder in the vial.

 - To remove the air bubbles, gently push in the plunger so only the air is pushed out of the syringe and back into the bottle.

-STEP 3: Mixing (Reconstituting) Arcalyst
+Step 3: Mixing Arcalyst

 - With one hand, hold the Arcalyst vial on a firm surface.